wlandau/parallelRemake/example/README.md

 # Character string of the RDS files containing the column means.
 files = paste(paste0("\"column_means", 1:reps, ".rds\""), collapse = ", ")

-# Write the remake/YAML file for plotting the column means of the datasets
+# Write the remake/YAML file for plotting the column means of the datasets.
-# initialize YAML fields
 fields = list(
   sources = "code.R",
   targets = list(